-Pakistan to choose new leader but Sharif family waits in wings
+Pakistan chooses new leader, but Sharif family waits in wings

 Clean sweep

-Just as Abbasi's elevation to the Prime Minister's job is considered a foregone conclusion, so is the Punjab by-election -- it's a fairly safe PML-N seat so, barring any surprises, the younger Sharif is expected to coast to victory there.
+Just as Abbasi's elevation to the job was considered a foregone conclusion, so is the Punjab by-election.

+It's a fairly safe PML-N seat so, barring any surprises, the younger Sharif is expected to coast to victory there.

 "The PML-N is very strong in that region, they've controlled it even when they're not in control nationally," says Butt.